-The first glimpse into her new sound, “Patterns," dripping in bright bells and glittery guitar, evokes early Madonna and 90s Mariah Carey.
+Patterns’ title track is dripping in bright bells and glittery guitar, evokes early Madonna and 90s Mariah Carey.
 While the jaunty pace of the track will make you want to dance around your room, the lyrics and those of it's album counterparts, are destined to make you mourn for the people that you used to be, as well as the one’s you’re holding yourself back from becoming.

 Born in Little Rock, AR to a state champion bull rider and a wild child mother, Ott was raised part time on a cattle farm, and part time in the city.
 The dichotomy of her upbringing is apparent in her sound.
 The songs range from rocket-soaring electro pop, to stripped down acoustic moments.

 The importance of roots and how they shape us is woven throughout her music and visuals.
-In the prelude to “Toe to Toe,” Ott listens to the story of how her Nanny, Hattie Jo., finally made the decision to leave her alcoholic husband, emphasizing that our patterns of remaining in toxic relationships can sometimes be learned, but so can the power we uncover when we make the difficult decision to leave them behind.
+In the prelude to “Toe to Toe,” Ott listens to the story of how her Nanny, Hattie Jo, finally made the decision to leave her alcoholic husband, emphasizing that our patterns of remaining in toxic relationships can sometimes be learned, but so can the power we uncover when we make the difficult decision to leave them behind.